5 Indispensable Food Safety Kitchen Gadgets

 Want to get serious about food safety?
-It’s time first to take a look at your kitchen.
+Then it’s time to take a look at your kitchen.
 It doesn’t matter if you have the most expensive non-stick pans money can buy.
-If you don’t have proper food hygiene, you don’t have anything.
 Here are five indispensable food safety kitchen gadgets that are worth their weight in gold.

 Most of us know what the perfect steak looks like.
 Whether you like it blue, medium, or well-done, you can tell the second it’s ready by its inner colouring—except that, we can’t always trust our eyes.
 It’s more important to eat meat that is cooked than to eat meat that looks the right colour, which can lead to a wealth of consequences, food poisoning being the most obvious one.